 - Empty & Reseat Bin: Fully empty the waste bin and ensure it’s correctly seated and aligned.
 Many shredders won’t operate if the bin isn’t properly engaged.

-- Clean Sensors: Unplug the machine and use compressed air or a soft cloth to clean any dust or debris from the safety sensors, which are often located near the bin or feed throat.
+- Clean Sensors: Unplug the machine and use compressed air or a soft cloth to clean any dust or debris from the safety sensors, often located near the bin or feed throat.

 Conclusion